-Graduates with degrees in Counseling & Human Services (previously named Human Relations) are engaged in graduate study and entry-level counseling positions.
+Graduates with degrees in Counseling & Human Services are engaged in graduate study and entry-level counseling positions.
 For information on additional procedures and guidelines for this major, see the college Registrar or an academic advisor in the department.

 B.A. & B.S. in PSYCHOLOGY with a Minor in Biblical Studies